Polished Concrete Floors Concrete Polishing

 – The next step is the application of liquid chemical densifiers to make the surface rock-solid and hard.
 This is essential in preventing liquid penetration, as well as staining.

-– Finally, a diamond-studded resin tool is then used to finalized the polished concrete look.
+– Finally, a diamond-studded resin tool is then used to finalize the polished concrete look.
 This involves the use of finer diamond grits, to give the concrete an elegant and sophisticated shine.
 Polished concrete is perfect both for commercial and residential spaces.

 How to Seal Concrete Floors